flutter-tizen/flutter-tizen/doc/install-tizen-sdk.md

-# Setting up Tizen SDK
+# Setting up VS Code Extension for Tizen

 > [!NOTE]
 > Support for Tizen Studio has ended with version 6.1.
 The `VS Code Extension for Tizen` is now the recommended tool for installing the Tizen SDK.
 For more information, visit the [Tizen Developers](https://developer.tizen.org/development/tizen-studio/tizen-studio-deprecation-notice/) site.